Raimonds Bergmanis

 Raimonds Bergmanis (born 25 July 1966) is a Latvian politician and former Minister of Defence.
-He is a former Olympic weightlifter and retired strongman competitor.
+He is also a former Olympic weightlifter and Strongman.

 Athletic career

-Bergmanis was part of the Latvian Olympic Weightlifting team, and has set 21 Latvian records.
+Bergmanis was part of the Latvian Olympic Weightlifting team, and set 21 Latvian records.
 He is a three-time Olympian (1992, 1996 and 2000).
+He placed 14th in the Super-Heavyweight (110+ kilograms) weight class in 1992, 9th in the Super-Heavyweight (108+ kilograms) weight class in 1996, and could not finish in the Super-Heavyweight (105+ kilograms) weight class in 2000.
 In 1992, he carried the Latvian flag at the opening ceremony, the first person to do so since 1936 when independent Latvia last participated in a Summer Olympiad.
+In 1997 European Weightlifting Championships he won silver in the Super-Heavyweight (108+ kilograms) weight class behind Tibor Stark with a career best performance.